LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 is limited.
 Currently, these tests are only run when using SICStus Prolog, SWI-Prolog, or YAP as the backend Prolog compiler.

+There is some overlap between a few test sets.
+Notably, between tests sets for arithmetic functions and the tests for the `is/2` built-in predicate.

 Failure of unit tests doesn't necessarily mean that a backend Prolog compiler is faulty.
 Standards are not perfect and there isn't always a community consensus on what should be the correct test results.
 Common causes of failure
 include:

-- corner cases in arithmetic operations where several systems provide non-conforming but otherwise valid results
+- corner cases in arithmetic operations where several systems provide non-conforming but otherwise arguably valid results
-- type checking of output arguments of standard predicates, which is problematic from both semantics and performance perspectives
+- type checking of output arguments of standard predicates, which can be problematic from both semantics and performance perspectives

+Often, a relatively small of issues can cause a relatively large number of failures.
+This also means that fixing a single issue can result in multiple tests that previously failed passing.

 Some Prolog compilers provide a strict ISO mode that may result in different test results.
 This strict mode, when made available, is usually only used if